aahnik/telewater/README.md

 - **No database** connection required.
 - It **does not store media** (photos/videos/gifs) on the server.
 Media is deleted immediately after the watermarked version is sent to the user.

+Watch this [video on YouTube](https://www.youtube.com/watch?v=M-ouyCPdZw0) to learn how to use and deploy this bot.

 ## Usage

 Using the bot is very simple.
 Just send a photo, video or gif to the bot.
 The bot will reply with the watermarked media.